Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Main Story - Arc 1.md

 	- Aki is in a store as an assistent, character introduction
 		- possibly works at Daan's shop
 		- they are already familiar with each other
+		- However, why would they need to join the research group if they already are settled?
 	- Ratronus was running from a 3rd domain goon group that was chasing him and meets Aki and Daan this way.
+Most likely will start from his perspective
 	- Chrone is already a member of the research group and has already gathered some esteem, and is the reason why the party even gets the mission in the first place.
 		- Chrone arrives in his wild shape (birb) coincidentally at the same time.
-		- preceprtion roll for seeing the hole in the roof
+		- preceprtion roll for seeing the hole in the roof.

 - Joining research group
 	- Verdant introduces themselves and answers the most of their questions